oodum/Comp-Graphics-Assignment-1/README.md

 Overall, this base shader has all the base effects of what we want for the game.
 Now it's all about fine tuning and tinkering the shader on an object-by-object bases to find the best effect for the object in question.

+## Part 2: Illumination (Adam):
+I implemented the toggling of the states using a float in the shader.